saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 <p><Highlight color="#013a70">ENTERPRISE PLANS ONLY</Highlight></p>

-* For security reasons, you'll need to have our [private real device cloud](https://saucelabs.com/platform/real-device-cloud) feature enabled as part of your [enterprise pricing plan](https://saucelabs.com/solutions/enterprise).
-This is a dedicated pool of Sauce Labs real devices allocated to your organization only.
+* For security reasons, you'll need to have [Sauce Labs Private Devices](https://saucelabs.com/platform/real-device-cloud) enabled as part of your [enterprise pricing plan](https://saucelabs.com/solutions/enterprise) to use Virtual USB.
+This feature allocates a dedicated pool of Sauce Labs real devices to your organization only.
-* If you want to use [Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy), you'll need to have the client installed first.
-* Windows, Mac or Linux operating system.
+* Windows, macOS, or Linux operating system.
-* Administrator and or installation rights on your machine.
+* Administrative rights to install software on your machine.
 * Have Java Development Kit (JDK) installed.
 * A mobile native app or web app.
 * If you're testing an iOS app:
-  * You'll need to use a Mac (not supported for Windows or Linux)
+  * macOS required (not supported for Windows or Linux).
-  * You'll need to have Xcode installed.
+  * Have Xcode installed.
 * If you're testing an Android app:
   * Android Debug Bridge (ADB) version higher than 1.0.39.
   * Android Studio 4 or higher.
+* If you need to use [Sauce Connect Proxy](https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy), you'll need to have the client installed first.

 ## Virtual USB for Sauce Labs

 :::tip CLI Reference
-See [Virtual USB CLI Reference](dev/cli/virtual-usb) for a full list of vUSB test configuration commands and options.
+See [Virtual USB CLI Reference](dev/cli/virtual-usb.md) for a full list of vUSB test configuration commands and options.
 You can also view it in the vUSB client by running `java -jar vusb-client.jar --help`.
 :::

 ### Download Client